-NZ First Foundation saga: Greens break silence on 'chilling' photos of journalists
+Greens break silence on NZ First Foundation saga and 'chilling' photos of journalists

 Shaw said a citizens' assembly could also look at public funding for political parties during election campaigns.

-It would be made up of randomly-selected private citizens who would consult with experts nationwide, and produce a report and recommendations.
+It would be made up of randomly selected private citizens who would consult with experts nationwide, and produce a report and recommendations.

 "A good example is Ireland's citizens' assembly.
 It had an independent chair and 99 members, 66 of whom were chosen in a manner similar to jury duty, 33 of whom were nominated by political parties," Shaw said.